ericschulman/entry_games/README.md

 * `selection_tests.py` also contains the for estimating the entry game.
 It is implmeneted using `statsmodels`  class called [`GenericLikelihoodModel`](https://www.statsmodels.org/dev/dev/generated/statsmodels.base.model.GenericLikelihoodModel.html).
 The complete information game is called `NashLogit`.
 The incomplete information game is called `BayesNashLogit`.
 In the complete information model, firms perceive actions as deterministic.
 There is more coordination; firms have information that the researcher does not.
 As a result, the complete information model predicts more competition at the same levels of population compared to incomplete information.
 The incomplete information model predicts more competition at the same levels of population.
 In incomplete information, decisions are independent, conditional on covariates.

 * `shi_test.py` Python implementation of the test designed by by [Shi (2015)](https://onlinelibrary.wiley.com/doi/abs/10.3982/QE382).

-### Preprocessing files
-* `CDP_CBSA` tries to change the census geography of the dataset from CDPs to CBSAs
-* `scrape_CBSA` calls the census api to get the CBSA data.
-* `hq_dist.ipynb` determines the distance between each row and the HQ.
-It creates `entry_loc.csv`.
-* `warehouses.ipynb` merges the warehouse data with the scrape.
-It creates `entry_loc2.csv`. `hq_dist.ipynb` must be run before.
-* `merged_entry.csv` is the result of a sql query in `summary_stats.sql`.

-### Estimation files

-* `model_fit.ipynb` - model selection test.
-Different versions correspond to different geographies of the census data.
-* `separate_estimate.ipynb` - looks at reduced form estimates of linear regression on entry decisions.
-Different versions correspond to different geographies of the census data.
-* `visualizations.ipynb`